sdondley/Dist-Zilla-for-Beginners/tutorial11.md

 modules your module's distribution relies upon.

 This command ensures all the modules related to your distribution are the latest and the greatest.
-To updae all the modules related to yoru distribution, issue this command:
+To update all the modules related to your distribution, issue this command:

 `dzil stale --all | cpanm`